BrunoReX/jSearchmonkey/README.md

 * Filename not restored after start up
 * Containing not restored after start up
 * Comboboxes can be filled with the same text multiple times
-* Dates, when printed in the comboboxes, are not in local format

 #IMPROVEMENTS